azadbolour/boardgame/scala-server/README.md

 - Fully implement GameServiceImpl.

 - Do we have to close a db in slick?

-- More generic code based on axis - just call generic code on rows or columns depending on axis.

 - Change Haskell to conform to new API.